Sterling Silver Jewelry Supplies

 Precious metal materials on the wholesale market are priced each day based on commodity market benchmarks.
 Most people understand the system best when you compare it to the price of gasoline at the pump.
 The exact price each day fluctuates based on supply and demand for the commodity.
 Gold and silver derivatives work the same way.
 Read more about how we establish market-based pricing each day.

-Learn about different types of silver alloys used in jewelry.
-Expand your knowledge so you can be an expert on all things silver!
+Learn about the different types of silver alloys used in jewelry making.